Azure/batch-shipyard/docs/00-introduction.md

 can be referenced using a compute job heirarchy or a compute node heirarchy (if the absolute file location is known).
 Files existing on compute nodes can be transferred to any accessible endpoint, including Azure Storage.
-Files may also be fetched from live compute nodes (nodes that have not yet been deleted).
+Files may also be fetched from live compute nodes (i.e., nodes that have not yet been deleted).

 A high level overview of Azure Batch service basics can be found [here](https://azure.microsoft.com/en-us/documentation/articles/batch-technical-overview/).